 You can also provide protection from exposure to the sun by keeping them inside during midday sunshine and by providing shaded areas for them to lie and play when they need to be outside.
 Always make sure they have a plentiful supply of fresh drinking water.
 A child’s paddling pool is a great solution to cool down your pooch while having some playtime fun quickly.

 - Elevated temperature

 - Muscle Tremors

 Contact your Vet immediately if you notice any of these symptoms.
-Heat Stroke is very serious so don’t let your pet become a victim!
+Heat Stroke is severe, so don’t let your pet become a victim!

 Doggy ice cream treat

 Who doesn’t love a cooling ice cream treat on a summer’s day?
 Why not make this special doggy ice cream to keep your pet cool.
 Blend 3 ripe bananas, 80ml natural yoghurt and 5 tablespoons of peanut butter.
 Scoop into ice cube trays and freeze for a delicious, cooling treat for both you and your pet.

 Your dog will love frozen peanut butter – try filling a Kong toy for hours of cooling playtime.
 Or freeze blueberries or other small treats in ice cube trays.
 Plain veggies like sweet potato or green beans will freeze and make a great snack, as will ice-cold apples, strawberries and bananas.

 If you’re away from home all day leaving your dog in the house alone, ensure that the rooms that your pet has access to are kept cool.
 If you don’t have Air Conditioning, we would recommend you consider Day Care for your dog.
 You will have peace of mind that your dog is well cared for, has daytime company and that he will get outside for plenty of walks and exercise.
 Contact Finchley Dog Walker and Pet Sitting Services for further information.